On the commute

 The $200 CAD individual plan gives one person lifetime access to the full ExAC Study Textbook.
 After purchasing, you'll set a password using the email address from your Stripe receipt — that email and password become your login credentials.
 This plan supports one active session at a time.
 You can sign in on any device — laptop, tablet, or phone — but if you sign in on a second device while already signed in elsewhere, your oldest session will be automatically ended to keep the licence personal to you.

 Yes — with one important caveat.
 If you purchased individual access, only one person can be signed in at a time.
 If a second person signs in using the same credentials while someone else is already studying, the first session will be automatically ended.
-If you need multiple people to access the textbook simultaneously, the $500 group plan supports up to 5 concurrent sessions.
+If you need multiple people to access the textbook, the $500 group plan gives up to 5 people their own individual accounts at a discounted rate.
+Each person pays their share and gets their own login.

 Please note that copying, redistributing, or publicly sharing our content is strictly prohibited.
 Violations will result in immediate account termination and may be subject to further legal action.